tfidfwastaken/gitnotes/week1.md

 It's always the small, seemingly silly things -- How much should I omit when quoting someone in a reply?
 Is it worth CCing this person for a question, or am I creating a distraction?
 If someone responds to me, would sending a mail just to acknowledge that response add noise to the mailing list?
 If it ever comes to it, how do I acknowledge other people's code if my patch adapts from their work?
 [1]

 I did figure out some of these.
 The other 'customs' I'll know about soon enough, but I'll know I would feel a lot more at home the day I don't think about these things when working with Git.
-Till then it is a lot of trying, occasionally stumbling, and then becoming better at it.
+Till then it is a lot of trying, stumbling, and then becoming better at it.
 The craft is paramount.

-## My GSoC Plan
+## My Next Steps

 I have spent this week trying to increase my presence in the mailing list (to mixed results), and more importantly, bring some structure to my work and plan so that I don't squander away my time and effort.